simonhearne/rumwall/README.md

-# rumwall
+# RUM Wall

-** RUM Wall is a demonstration of using Google Analytics data to present a performance-based visualisation
+RUM Wall is a demonstration of using Google Analytics data to present a performance-based visualisation.